Azure/AzureStack-Tools/README.md

-# Azure Stack Technical Preview
+# Azure Stack Technical Preview Version

-These tools are meant for use with Azure Stack Technical Preview 3.
+These tools are meant for use with **Azure Stack Technical Preview 3**.
 Azure Stack Technical Preview 2 users can still use the tools in the [tp2-refresh branch](https://github.com/Azure/AzureStack-Tools/tree/tp2-refresh).

 # Tools for using Azure and Azure Stack